 … in his own rock star way, he was resplendent.
 He was wearing tight-fitting dark velvet pants, a white silky shirt with very high collars and open to below his chest, a dark purple velvet cape, a gold medallion, and heavy silver-plated amber-tinted designer sunglasses with “EP” built into the nose bridge.
 Around his waist was a belt with a huge four-inch by six-inch gold belt buckle with a complex design I couldn’t make out without embarrassing myself. . .
 This was a time in sartorial history when gold chains festooned the necks of many of the more style-conscious men in our society. — Bud Krogh

 The national archives have a travelling exhibit of the Elvis and Nixon meeting and some of the items they display are Elvis and Nixon’s clothes.
-In addition to the huge gold plated belt buckle they have Elvis’s black velvet overcoat, and black leather boots.
-For Nixon they have the grey woollen suit, tie and the size 11½ black shoes.
+In addition to the huge gold plated belt buckle, they have Elvis’s black velvet overcoat and black leather boots.
+For Nixon, they have the gray woollen suit, tie, and the size 11½ black shoes.

 This was one of many pictures taken by Oliver Atkins, for more pictures go to the photo gallery of the meeting.
 Elvis had actually requested the meeting because, ironically, he was concerned about America’s drug problem:

 I have done an in-depth study of drug abuse and Communist brainwashing techniques and I am right in the middle of the whole thing where I can and will do the most good … The drug culture, the hippie elements, the SDS, Black Panthers, etc. do NOT consider me as their enemy or as they call it The Establishment.
 I call it America and I love it.
 Sir, I can and will be of any service that I can to help The Country out.
 I have no concern or Motives other than helping the country out.